null-none/docker-pylint-flake8/README.md

-# Docker ccontainer for pylint and flake8
+# Docker container for pylint and flake8

 Docker Pull Command